radRoy/imageProcessTif/README.md

   - no processing steps performed, just used `writeH5.py` to convert the `.tif` images to `.h5` files.

 - **dataset08**: (babb03) Tif images for training with the Fiji 2D-UNet Plugin.
+  - preprocessed images were taken from **dataset03**.
+    - scaling: bicubic scaling by 0.25 in all dimensions z, y and x.
+    - cropping: normalised cropping including the whole body.
   - babb03
   - heart stain, CT3
   - This unet plugin requires the tif images to be opened in Fiji.
   - Tif images are required.
   - Each training and validation image must have an Overlay of the segmentation label saved into it.
 Refer to this [video tutorial on generating training data by Thomas Naert](https://lienkamplab.org/wp-content/uploads/2021/10/2_Annotation.mp4) from the [lienkamplab.org page for deep learning resources](https://lienkamplab.org/deep-learning-models/).
     - Therefore, I need to take my 3D binary masks (tif stacks) from a previous dataset (TBD: which one? note here.) and make Image > Overlay from them for each training and validation image (& per channel if multichannel training data).

-  - **dataset08.1**: positive fluorescence control heart segmentation dataset
+  - **dataset08.0**: positive fluorescence control heart segmentation dataset

-  - **dataset08.2**: autofluorescence single channel heart segmentation dataset
+  - **dataset08.1**: autofluorescence single channel heart segmentation dataset

 ## <u>links & information about Fiji / ImageJ (Macro)</u>